 Our national discourse has blinded itself to the fact that, although the world is full of terrorists, nearly all act on behalf of causes irrelevant to America.
 Nor do we try to explain how the causes of foreign states and their satellite groups have helped create the wave of terrorism that now washes over us.
-The following tries to provide that explanation.
+The following tries to provide that explanation. align=”left” Part three of a special four-part series.
+Read part one, part two, and part four.

 In a nutshell: Some states—for example, Cuba and the Soviet Union/Russia—use terrorism as an adjunct of foreign policy driven partly by ideology.
 For others, like Iran, terrorist groups such as Hezbollah are straightforward extensions of their apparatus.
 The Muslim world’s regimes use terrorism instead of open warfare.
 Politics-by-terrorism is the default mode of the Third World’s domestic politics as well.
 Saudi Arabia, the munificent mother house of Wahhabism, is in a particular category.
 Whenever states have used or fostered terrorist groups or motivated terrorists by ideology, they have set in motion people and events that have their own independent dynamics.